JabRef/jabref/docs/adr/0013-how-to-provide-fetchers-with-import-format.md

-# Where to translate the abstract queries
+# How to provide fetchers with import format

 ## Context and Problem Statement